juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Midday Perk Pattern
 * Around 11am - 2pm
+* Sell before 2:30 because people who are holding onto the stock on the day will be selling.
 * Works around 60-65%, not as good as premarket
 * First green day
 * To stay at a position overnight, judge it's action based on how strong it's closing